pfgithub/goilevelmod/README.md

 ### Saving and Loading Levels

-> **Important Note**: You cannot save your level until you beat them.
-Your level will automatically be copied once you beat it.
-See [verifying levels](#verifying-levels) for more information.

 `Ctrl+C` = Copy level code to clipboard
 `Ctrl+V` = Load level from clipboard

 ### Verifying Levels

-Before you can save your level, you have to verify it.
+Before you can submit your level, you have to verify it.
 Make sure both flight and zoom are disabled.
 Exit editing mode and press `CTRL`+`R` to start verifying.
-Once you beat your level, it will be copied so you can share it.
+Once you beat your level, the verified code will be copied so you can share it.
+If you edit your level again after that, you will need to verify it again.

 ### Sharing levels

+> Make sure you verify your level before you submit it. (see above)

 #### [Issue](https://github.com/pfgithub/goilevelmod/issues)